 - (H) A director cannot vote or be counted in the quorum on a resolution of the directors relating to appointing that director to a position with the company or a company in which the company has an interest or the terms or the termination of the appointment. - (I) This paragraph applies if the directors are considering proposals about appointing two or more directors to positions with the company or any company in which the company has an interest.
 It also applies if the directors are considering setting or changing the terms of their appointment.
 These proposals can be split up to deal with each director separately.
-If this is done, each director can vote and be included in the quorum for each resolution, except any resolution concerning him or concerning the appointment of another director to a position with a company in which the company is interested where the director has a Relevant Interest in it. - (J) A director cannot vote or be counted in the quorum on a resolution of the directors about a contract in which he has an interest and, if he does vote, his vote will not be counted, but this prohibition will not apply to any resolution where that interest cannot reasonably be regarded as likely to give rise to a conflict of interest or where that interest is included in the following list:- - a resolution about giving him any guarantee, indemnity or security for money which he or any other person has lent or obligations he or any other person has undertaken at the request of or for the benefit of the company or any of its subsidiary undertakings; - (ii) a resolution about giving any guarantee, indemnity or security to another person for a debt or obligation which is owed by the company or any of its subsidiary undertakings to that other person if the director has taken responsibility for some or all of that debt or obligation.
-The director can take this responsibility by giving a guarantee, indemnity or security; - (iii) a resolution about giving him any other indemnity where all other directors are also being offered indemnities on substantially the same terms; - (iv) a resolution about the company funding his expenditure on defending proceedings or the company doing something to enable him to avoid incurring such expenditure where all other directors are being offered substantially the same arrangements; - (v) a resolution relating to an offer by the company or any of its subsidiary undertakings of any shares or debentures or other securities for subscription or purchase if the director takes part because he is a holder of shares, debentures or other securities or if he takes part in the underwriting or sub-underwriting of the offer;
+If this is done, each director can vote and be included in the quorum for each resolution, except any resolution concerning themself or concerning the appointment of another director to a position with a company in which the company is interested where the director has a relevant interest in it. - (J) A director cannot vote or be counted in the quorum on a resolution of the directors about a contract in which they have an interest and, if they do vote, their vote will not be counted, but this prohibition will not apply to any resolution where that interest cannot reasonably be regarded as likely to give rise to a conflict of interest or where that interest is included in the following list:- - a resolution about giving the director any guarantee, indemnity or security for money which they or any other person has lent or obligations they or any other person has undertaken at the request of or for the benefit of the company or any of its subsidiary undertakings; - (ii) a resolution about giving any guarantee, indemnity or security to another person for a debt or obligation which is owed by the company or any of its subsidiary undertakings to that other person if the director has taken responsibility for some or all of that debt or obligation.
+The director can take this responsibility by giving a guarantee, indemnity or security; - (iii) a resolution about giving the director any other indemnity where all other directors are also being offered indemnities on substantially the same terms; - (iv) a resolution about the company funding the director's expenditure on defending proceedings or the company doing something to enable the director to avoid incurring such expenditure where all other directors are being offered substantially the same arrangements; - (v) a resolution relating to an offer by the company or any of its subsidiary undertakings of any shares or debentures or other securities for subscription or purchase if the director takes part because they are a holder of shares, debentures or other securities or if they take part in the underwriting or subunderwriting of the offer;